 Speed - Ballscrews

 Ball velocity in a Ballscrew should not exceed 3,000 rpm x in. (rotational speed (rpm) times the nominal diameter (in.)).
 For example, a 3/4 x .200 size Ballscrew should be limited to 4,000 rpm (3,000/.750 = 4,000 rpm).
 For applications requiring speeds beyond 3,000 rpm x in., use a larger lead, a larger diameter, or contact Roton Application Engineering.
 Freewheeling Ballscrews work best at 350 rpm and less.
 This limit is imposed by the dynamic action of the stop pins contacting the ball retainer.
 For operation of Freewheeling Ballscrews beyond 350 rpm, contact Roton Application Engineering.
-In addition to the above guidelines, each screw drive system should be evaluated for safe rotational speed so that natural frequency vibrations are avoided (see Critical Speed section).
+In addition to the above guidelines, each screw drive system should be evaluated for safe rotational speed so that natural frequency vibrations are avoided (see Critical Speed section below).

 Screw end fixity is the engineering term for screw end support.
 Fixity is an important element in screw and nut drive systems.
 The rigidity of the screw end support determines the screw drive system’s resistance to column buckling and limit of speed of rotation to avoid natural frequency vibration.
 (See Column Loading and Critical Speed sections.)
 Theoretically, there are only 3 types of screw end mountings – free, supported and fixed.
 Free is just that – no support of any kind.
 The illustrations in Table 34 demonstrate “fixed” and “supported” screw end fixities.
 A supported end will resist axial and radial loads but not moment (overturning) loads.
 A fixed end will support axial, radial and moment loads.